stevempope/CI285-Calculator/README.md

 I have chosen to use Double type at the advice of the Haskell Wiki (https://wiki.haskell.org/Performance/Floating_point).
 This will allow me to return a precise decimal answer to the division of two Integers.

+The structure of the calculator will take the form of links to show examples of the API working.
+I plan to provide two links per function added on an HTML webpage, each providing an HTML and a JSON representation of the same calculation.

 # Implementation of API
 Using the Calculator: